 Mushroom Species Versus Genus

 We have an entire article about the difference between medicinal mushroom species versus genus.
-Here’s a perfect example of why understanding the difference between a species and genus is so important: Reishi is a genus that contains several species.
+Here’s a perfect example of why familiarizing yourself with both the species and genus is so important: Reishi is a genus that contains several species.
 However, only one species of reishi is strongly supported by science, ganoderma lucidum.
 It’s important to make sure you’re only purchasing optimal Reishi supplements - Ganoderma Lucidum.
 Lion’s mane, cordyceps and many other mushrooms are also considered genuses that contain several species.
 Refer back to the above mushroom benefits overview for a quick snapshot of the optimal species from each genus.

 Healthy Compounds In Mushrooms

 After determining the species, it’s important to check for bioactive compounds.
 Even if two companies are selling the same type of mushrooms, it doesn’t mean they are equally potent.
 For example, the most well-researched constituent in mushrooms supported by scientific literature is called beta-glucan.
 Beta-glucans are polysaccharides responsible for many of the desired health benefits of mushrooms, including improved immune function, gut health and much more.
 Other healthy compounds from mushrooms include triterpenoids and antioxidants.
 Make sure your mushroom powder or supplement confirms the beta glucan concentration.